DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 navigation_description: Learn more about teacher training fees in England and financial help for physics and languages trainees.
 image: "static/images/content/hero-images/0034.jpg"
 backlink: "../../"
+expander:
+  international-content:
+    header: Refugees and asylum seekers
+    title: funding support
+    text:
+      "If you <a href=\"/non-uk-teachers/fees-and-funding-for-non-uk-trainees/non-uk-teachers/non-uk-qualifications\">have refugee status you'll ususally be eligible for financial support to help you train</a>.
+      <p>If you're in <a href=\"https://www.gov.uk/claim-asylum\"> the process of seeking asylum</a>, check your immigration bail conditions to see if you have permission to study on a teacher training course in England.
+Even if you have permission, you're unlikely to be eligible for financial support.</p>
+      <p>If you're granted asylum in the UK, you may be eligible for financial support to train to teach.</p>"
 keywords:
   - International
   - Overseas